Nagar (princely state): Government

 The state was governed by the hereditary rulers of the Maglot dynasty, who were referred to as Mir.
 The details of these early rulers are uncertain; the first definite dates available are from 1839.
 In November 1947, the state became one of the princely states of Pakistan.
-Brigadier Mir Shaukat Ali Khan was the last ruler of the State before it was abolished by Pakistani PM Zulfiqar Ali Bhutto in 1972.
+Brigadier Mir Shaukat Ali Khan was the last ruler of the State before it was abolished by Prime Minister Zulfiqar Ali Bhutto in 1972.